grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "I am certainly ready to eat," said Hemi.

-Owen was not nearly the cook Gregory had been.
 Dinner was a white mush of crushed up hard biscuit mixed with water and fried with butter.
-He had stirred in bits of dried salted meat, and was making a pan of scrambled eggs to accompany the mush with at least a little nutrition.
+Gregory had stirred in bits of dried salted meat, and was making a pan of scrambled eggs to accompany the mush with at least a little nutrition.
 He kept making more eggs -- in small batches, so at least they would be hot for the crew coming to eat.

-Hemi and Percy loaded up bowls -- Hemi with twice as much as Percy -- of the hot glop, and filled two tin cups of coffee and sat down at the galley table.
+Hemi and Percy loaded up bowls of the hot glop -- Hemi with twice as much as Percy -- and with two tin cups of coffee, sat down at the galley table.
 They ate in silence for a few minutes.

 Hemi had let Herschel out of his cage as soon as the bird had come aboard, and Herschel had made his primary home in the _Prospect's_ galley, claiming any crumbs that made it to the deck.
 He wandered around their feet as they ate.

 Another ping rang through the boat.

-"Fuck!"
-Said Percy.
-"You know Hemi, I just can't fucking figure what the deal is?
-Why the fuck are they so fucking persistent in coming after us?"
+"Fuck!" said Percy.

+[//]: # (---- EDITED TO HERE ----)

-"It is strange.
-The Authorities often aggressively patrol their own waters.
+"Hmm." said Hemi.
+"I am extremely curious as to why this particular boat is so persistent in pursuing us.
+Authorities often aggressively patrol their own waters.
 But the tension between them means they do not cross each other's lines.
 Almost always when we see an Authority craft after us over a long distance it is simply because they have claimed new territory from another Authority, and we did not know it.
 In this case...
-I am fairly certain they have chased us from one Authority territory into another, yet they mysteriously persist."
+I am fairly certain they have chased us from one Authority territory into another, yet they continue on."

 "And it looks like they have every fucking intention of pursuing us into a third..."

-"You think it is because they want to take this cargo we are hauling?
-Perhaps it is the strategic move for them: if we deliver, it undermines their position with another Authority somehow."
+"Do you think it is because they want to take this cargo we are hauling?
+Perhaps it is a strategic move for them: if we deliver, it undermines their position with another Authority somehow."

-"Even for actual weapons -- never mind weapons parts -- it's just too fucking risky for one single Authority craft to cross deep into another Authority's area.
-And a boatload of magnetic warheads?
-That could be a real prize for some rebel group maybe, but for an Authority it's pretty fuckin' small potatoes.
-It's not like we're carrying fucking nerve gas."
-She thought for a minute, stirring her mush.
-"Have you ever heard of this particular fucking sub commander before?
-What did Shakes say... he had only one fucking arm or something?"
+"Even for actual weapons -- never mind weapons parts -- it's just too risky for one single Authority craft to cross deep into another Authority's area.
+No. I think it more likely that it is something along the lines of what Miss Mai said -- it's possible the Northern [whatevers -- check this against the Miss Mai section] may have put us on their 'privateers' list, and now the _Grackle_ -- and potentially many more boats -- now has the right to pursue us for our cargo across multiple Authority territories."

-[//]: # (One arm...
-Without resting on some offensive notion that I needed a distinguishing feature for Owen to recognize and chose a visible disability -- which I did -- the primary reference here is not The Fugitive, but Moby Dick.
-In the whale book, they keep encountering captains who lost limbs in their work.)

-"And that he was very large."
-Hemi paused, unsure how he felt about pigeonholing people by this quality that applied to himself as well.

-Owen stopped stirring his egg mixture.
-"Fuck."
-He said slowly, drawing out the middle vowel in a long drag.

-Percy and Hemi turned to look at Owen standing at the galley range.

-"You have some fucking input Owen?"
-Percy asked.

-"I... may know why they are after us."
-Owen hesitated.
-"About a year ago, before I started working on the _Prospect_, I briefly dated an older woman.
-She was a submarine commander's wife..."

-"You had sex with this guy's wife Owen?"
-Percy jumped to the obvious conclusion and was already beginning to get angry.
-"And you didn't fucking tell us earlier?"

-[//]: # (Everything else is fuck this and fuck that, but when it comes to the actual deed it is: have sex!)

-"I didn't know it was the same fucking guy!"
-Insisted Owen.
-"There's lots of submarine commanders in the world!
-What are the fucking chances?
-But the guy I'm talking about: I heard he lost a chunk of his arm in the fuckin' bight of a docking line years ago. ...And it didn't seem like he cared that much about his wife at the time."

-"How the fuck is that?"
-Percy interrogated.

-"Well, I used to meet her at their house -- a big old marble mansion with fucking columns out front and everything -- and Lisa and I would be off in one wing while he was in another.
-I'm sure he knew what we were up to.
-She acted like it was totally normal."

-"Odd.
-So why do you think he's the one after us?"

-"Well, she broke up with me after a few weeks.
-It was no big deal -- a fun little fling, no hard feelings.
-A month or so later, I'm in a pub, waiting to order a drink.
-And this huge guy, like as big as Hemi, maybe bigger, wearing a full fucking dress uniform, decorated with medals all along the left side, epaulets and braid, everything -- this guy comes roaring into the pub.
-He's got a hatchet in one hand and the sleeve of his other arm pinned up, and he calls me out, and he says 'You slept with my wife.
-You're going to die fucking bloody son.'"

-[//]: # (The pub Owen is in might be Vickers Gringo Bastards Nub Pub -- where all the people with nubs of limbs hang out.
-Though that might be a different pub in a different story.
-Why would Owen be there after all?)

-"So," said Percy, "whatever it was that happened, something fucking changed, and now he has the bloodlust for you?"

-"You would think," said Owen, "but the thing is, even in that moment -- what should have been a moment of the most violent, heated fucking passion, right?
-I mean, he's supposedly there to kill me in rage for seducing his wife, like a some fucking classical play or something -- even then his voice was totally flat.
-It was like he didn't care, really.
-He was just going through the motions."
-Owen thought for a second.
-"My take is that he didn't care at all about Lisa.
-Revenge on me was just something to do.
-A code to guide his life by, maybe because all those years of executing the will of the Authority he worked for had started to seem pointless."

-[//]: # (For more on the motivation of the commander see book1 writing notes.)

-"So, you think he is pursuing us around the great circle of the globe because of some sort of misplaced nihilistic existential crisis?"
-Hemi asked.

-"Uh, sure.
-Whatever the fuck that means," said Owen, nodding.
+[Something about how minor Authorities could be not thrilled about this -- so as to maintain the aggression against the Grackle in stilt city]

+[Need to make this conversation a refresher of what we learned from Miss Mai, plus a few more breadcrumbs, but leave the larger mystery in tact -- maybe even left bigger than before.]

+"While that could make sense at an international political level, it is hard to fathom how this particular insantiation of that policy could be so

 Hemi lifted Herschel up to the table, and balled up some leftover glop scrapings from his bowl and tossed it onto the table in front of the pigeon.
 Herschel pecked at the glob nonchalantly.

-"That's disturbing," said Percy.
-"It's going to be difficult to predict the actions of a man motivated by nothing but a fucking _vision_ of revenge.
-How did you get away from him in the pub?"

-"Oh," said Owen, "that was easy.
-The pub was crowded, he was a big guy.
-I just ran out the back.
-He followed but couldn't even come close to keeping up.
-He just stood there, waving his hatchet in the air yelling -- what's the word? -- _clichéd_ notions of revenge after me without putting any heart into it."

 [//]: # (### Chips comes in to tell them the bilge pump is broken)